 Signs of Fighting in Betta Fish

 The most common signs of fighting are gill flaring, ramming or fin nipping.
 If you do not see your fish actively fighting, you may see other signs, including missing scales, torn fins, or increased hiding.
 Severe signs include lethargy, decreased appetite, prolonged hiding periods, and sudden death.
-If trying to keep bettas together and you see signs of fighting, the fish must be separated.
+If trying to keep female bettas together and you see signs of fighting, the aggressive fish must be separated.

 "Fin rot" or fraying fins is a common problem in betta fish, because of their long flowing fins.
 Often, this is a general sign of illness and a poorly functioning immune system.
 Another common cause of fin damage is overdecorating with lots of items that can tear betta fins.